IvetteMcDermott/SebsStoreToys/README.md

 ## **Features to Implement in Future**
 <br>
 As  the time frame was affected by external factors out of my control, some of the 'could have' features had been left for future implementation.
-Howsoever fields and some of the need elements for them had been set in place since begin, and are there for when can be done.
+Howsoever fields and some of the need elements for them had been set in place since the beginning, and are there for when can be done.
 Some of them are:

 - New arrivals: There is a field in wares model to mark them and with a filter displaying, it is planned to use a blue ribbon in the front end as distintive feature.